aiidateam/aiida-tutorials/docs/pages/2019_Xiamen/sections/first_taste.rst

     verdi run demo_calcjob.py

-From this point onwards, the AiiDA daemon will take care of your calculation: creating the input files, running the calculation, and parsing its results.
+From this point onwards, the AiiDA daemon will take care of your calculation: creating the necessary input files, running the calculation, and parsing its results.
+It should take less than one minute to complete.

 Analyzing the outputs of a calculation
 --------------------------------------